 - Difficulty: Moderate (terrain).
 View: hiking stats & elevation profile.

-- Facilities: Parking, bathrooms, large picnic areas, on-site surf rentals & lessons.
+- Facilities: Parking, washrooms, change rooms, large picnic areas, on-site surf rentals & lessons.

 - Signage: Minimal, adequate, sparse signage along the coastal hiking trail.

 - Features: 1.5km sand beach, supervised on weekends (July 1- Aug 30).
-5km of coastal hiking trail with multiple secluded beaches along the way.
+5km of coastal hiking with secluded beaches along the way.

 Clam Harbour Beach Provincial Park